SergeySatskiy/codimension/trunk/doc/plugins.md

 In all the cases Codimension provides an already created parent menu item in which a plugin can populate its menu items.
 If nothing is populated then Codimension will not display the plugin menu.
-All the menu populating members must be implemented by a plugin.

 The GC plugin will have only the main menu.
 The entries will be for collecting garbage immediately and for an alternative way to run the plugin configuration